 The bottom line in looking for a communicator is to trust your gut.
 This bears repeating: Trust Your Gut.
 If you get a feeling that the communicator you’re talking to is not the one for you, trust that feeling.
 After all, if the communicator is not the one for you, what are the chances s/he is the communicator for your animal pal?

 How can I help you?
-If you want to connect, let’s have an introductory call and chat!
+If you have questions and want to go into more detail about finding a communicator for you, let's have an introductory call and chat!

 Here's To New Beginnings,